todd-elvers/java-zgrviewer-graphing-example/readme.md

 <br/>

 ###Note:
-This application needs to create .dot & .svg files for ZGRViewer to visualize them.
+This application needs to create .dot & .svg files for ZGRViewer.
-For simplicity these are stored in a 'graphs' folder on your desktop.
+For simplicity these created and stored in a 'graphs' folder on your desktop when the application runs.